maplibre/maplibre-native/platform/ios/INSTALL.md

 For instructions on installing stable release versions of the Mapbox Maps SDK for iOS with CocoaPods, see [our website](https://www.mapbox.com/install/ios/cocoapods/).

+As of v5.6.0, you must specify `use_frameworks!` in your Podfile.

 ##### Testing pre-releases with CocoaPods

 To test pre-releases of the dynamic framework, directly specify the version in your `Podfile`: